Ceci007/Ceci007/README.md

 - 🌱 I want to improve my software engineer skills
 - 👯 I’m looking to collaborate with other developers to create a great app
 - 🥅 2021 Goals: Work for an international company
-- ⚡ Fun fact: I can play the guitar (sort of)
+- ⚡ Fun fact: I can play the guitar

 ### Connect with me: